ajs/poefixer/README.md

   also need a currency processor running.
 This takes the raw data and creates the currency summary and sales tables.
 Run it like so:
   `scripts/fixer.py -d <db-url> currency --verbose`
-* The currency script will exit when it's up-to-date, so you want to re-run it either on a schedule or just every time it exits cleanly.
+* The currency script will exit when it's up-to-date by default, but you can provide the `--continuous` flag to tell it to keep going.

 These programs provide a basic database structure and will auto-instantiate tables that they need.
 However, they are also too slow to keep up with the